CloneableApp/Cloneable/README.md

 ## Downloads

-All releases can be seen at the [Releases page](https://github.com/CloneableApp/Cloneable/releases).
-Or, go to the [website](https://cloneable.app/#downloads).
+Downloadable binaries are currently not available, but will be soon.
+For now, follow the steps in the Installation section.

 ### Requirements